sap-tutorials/Tutorials/tutorials/haas-dm-create-db-mta/haas-dm-create-db-mta.md

 ![Build db](13.png)

 > **What is going on?**
+>&nbsp;
 > The console on the bottom will show the progress.
-First, an HDI container will be created and bound to builder.
+First, an HDI container will be created and bound to the builder.
 Scroll up the log to see it in your screen:
 >&nbsp;
 >  ![Build db](17.png)
 >&nbsp;
 >  The container is called `hana-hdi`, which is the name you specified in the deployment configuration file, `mta.yaml`.
-> If you continue to scroll down, you will see how the table and text index you have created using design-time artifacts are prepared for deployment and created in a schema called `DM_HDI_DB_1`.
+> If you continue to scroll down, you will see how the table and text index you have created using design-time artifacts are prepared for deployment.
+A physical schema called `DM_HDI_DB_1` has been created.
 Finally, you will see a success message:
 >
 >&nbsp;
 >